sonusindhu/mark-one/guidelines/UserInteraction.md

 * Reveal hidden information*
 * Change the aspect of content (courses schedule)

-*It's open to discussion whether this should be an icon with the function of a link, since modals or side navs just reveal previously hidden content.
+*It's an open to discussion whether this should be an icon with the function of a link, since modals or side navs just reveal previously hidden content.
 But not in all cases.
 Ultimately, these are "visual rules" based on "superficial" usability; the user is exposed to the same experience whether the action of one button streams data from the back-end and doing all kind of processing to finally display the result, while another just un-hides static information.

 <figure>